blofmann312/macro/README.md

 # macro

-macro with insanse fetures
-ah fliping mod with insane fetures
+macro and ah fliping mod with insane fetures